neilivanorencia/schribe/README.md

 ## Acknowledgment

 Illustrations in this project were adapted from [Storyset](https://storyset.com/) under a Creative Commons license.
 Specific assets were modified to align with the project's theme.

+## Contribution

+This project is intended as a personal web project to learn and improve my personal skills when it comes to web development.
+But if you would like to suggest improvements or modifications, feel free to fork the repository and submit a pull request.

+## License

+Distributed under the [MIT License](https://opensource.org/license/mit).
+See `LICENSE` for more information.